(keep reading to learn what happened)

 That fall in revenue led to the bar running a deficit and Greg starting to rack up debt.

-To fix the problem, Greg called in Jon Taffer and the Bar Rescue team for some help.
+To help fix the problems and get Mandala Lounge back on track, Greg called in Jon Taffer and the Bar Rescue team for some help.

-To see how the bar was doing, Jon sent in Mia Mastroianni, a cocktail expert.
+To see how the bar was doing, Jon Taffer sent in Mia Mastroianni, a cocktail expert, to recon the bar.

 She discovered that the bar was abandoned and had a bland, boring design.

-Greg, along with his wife Carin, also weren’t being great owners, and were negatively speaking to the bar tenders.
+Greg, along with his wife Carin, also weren’t being great owners.

-Greg also showed some sexism, saying that hot women shouldn’t be bartenders because they can’t do the job as well as men, which obviously pissed off Mia.
+Greg also showed some sexism, saying that hot women shouldn’t be bartenders because they can’t do the job as well as men.

-As a result, Jon got into one of his trademark screaming matches with Greg.
+As a result of Greg’s behavior, Jon Taffer got into one of his trademark screaming matches with Greg.

 He also laid down the law when it comes to cleaning the bar.